zf223669/Persona_Gestor/README.md

 ZEGGS：https://pan.baidu.com/s/1IVTY6K6JaG_yK-6-hvvOOg?pwd=1234  Extraction code: 1234 <br>
 BEAT:  https://pan.baidu.com/s/1a9a74MMkhYDWZqDzSoNiBA?pwd=1234  Extraction code: 1234 <br>
 and place the extracted files in the corresponding folders.
+### Note：Also, all processed data and the pre-train model are provided in google drive : https://drive.google.com/drive/folders/1qgdBb2LgpW4hhmtOb3I9o_qysoQ4qVCP?usp=drive_link

 ## 2. Preprocessing
 We use the pre-processing method proposed by https://github.com/simonalexanderson/StyleGestures, but change the audio feature extractor to raw audio information.
 (Each dataset is trained separately and you can train it individually according to your needs.)